By: Dr Paul Lam

 © Copyrighs Tai Chi Productions 2007.
 All rights reserved, no part of this article may be reproduced in any forms or by any means, without permission in writing, except for non-profit educational purpose.
-For example: you can photocopy this article for a paying student or participant as long as this article is not included as part of your charge.
+For example: you can forward this article to anyone, or photocopy it for a paying student or participant as long as this article is not included as part of your charge.

 The four directions complement each other, so you don’t need to be completely proficient in one before moving on to another.
 They also affect each other positively, so that by learning more about one you will improve your understanding of the others.
 Try working on one direction for a period of at least a few weeks and then move on to another.
 But come back to each one regularly.